-Applications should be completed as early as possible prior to the semester period of anticipated enrollment.
-Applications may be completed and submitted at Goodwill Technical College, 2740 Canal Street, New Orleans, Louisiana 70119.
+Applications should be completed as early as possible prior to the semester of anticipated enrollment.
+Applications may be completed and submitted online at www.goodwillno.org.

 A non-refundable application fee of \$10.00 is due upon submission.
 The application fee is transferable to the next semester within the same academic year.